 - Almost-Perfect Performance: While React Native excels in terms of performance compared to most other cross-platform development frameworks, it’s still never as good as native apps development using platform-specific tools and languages.

 Make sure to check out our list of top React Native newsletters, blogs, and online communities to stay up-to-date with all that’s new in the world of React Native.
 Also, check out our essential React Native development tools blog post for more information regarding each tool.

 What is Kotlin Multiplatform?

-At first glance, comparing Kotlin and React Native might raise some eyebrows due to Kotlin being traditionally known as a programming language.
-However, JetBrains recently released Kotlin Multiplatform in 2020 which is an additional feature of the language that helps it expand beyond Android app development.
+At first glance, comparing Kotlin and Flutter might raise some eyebrows due to Kotlin being traditionally known as a programming language.
+However, JetBrains released Kotlin Multiplatform in 2020 as an additional feature of the language that helps it expand beyond Android app development.
 Kotlin Multiplatform lets developers use a single codebase to develop apps for both iOS and Android.

 Kotlin Multiplatform pros

 - Modular integration: Probably the biggest benefit in favor of Kotlin is that it’s an SDK and not a framework.
 This means that teams with existing apps can simply add a module or migrate a small part to assess its viability without a huge commitment.
 This really helps Kotlin address the biggest deterrent when moving to a new codebase.